Jami Gertz: Career

 In 2000, Gertz took up a recurring role on the Fox hit Ally McBeal as Kimmy Bishop, John Cage's love interest.
 Gertz was nominated for an Emmy for Outstanding Guest Actress in a Comedy Series.
 She returned to this role in one more episode as a guest star in the show's final season in 2002.
 Also in 2002, she portrayed comedian Gilda Radner in the television movie Gilda Radner: It's Always Something.
 Gertz's character on Still Standing, Judy Miller, is named after a character Radner portrayed on Saturday Night Live.
 Still Standing, a television sitcom in which Gertz co-starred with Mark Addy and which originally aired from 2002 to 2006, was her longest-running and most successful television show to date.

 In 2003, Gertz starred as Brandi, a wanted criminal's girlfriend, in Undercover Christmas, and in 2005 Gertz played the lead role in the TV film Fighting the Odds: The Marilyn Gambrell Story.
 In 2009–10, she had a recurring role as Marlo Klein, wife of Ari Gold's newest business partner Andrew Klein, an agent at Miller-Gold Talent Agency, on HBO's Entourage.
 In 2011, she returned to broadcast television with a guest role in the Modern Family episode "Slow Down Your Neighbors".
 In 2011, she earned a producer's credit on the Academy Award-nominated film A Better Life, which was put in limited release throughout the month of June and early July before arriving on DVD in October.

 From 2012 to 2014, Gertz starred in the ABC sitcom The Neighbors, in which she played the mother of a human family that moves into a neighborhood populated by residents from another planet.

-Personal life

-Gertz married private equity investor Tony Ressler in 1989.
-They have three sons.
+Business endeavors

-Gertz and her husband are members of the investment group led by Mark Attanasio which purchased the Milwaukee Brewers of Major League Baseball.
-Gertz-Ressler High Academy, a member of Alliance College-Ready Public Schools, is named for Gertz and her husband.
+Gertz and her husband, private equity investor Tony Ressler, are members of the investment group led by Mark Attanasio that purchased the Milwaukee Brewers of Major League Baseball.
 They also became owners of the Atlanta Hawks of the National Basketball Association (NBA) in 2015.
 Gertz represented the Hawks in the NBA draft lottery for the 2018, 2019 and 2020 NBA drafts.

+Philanthropy

-The Giving Back Fund named Gertz and her husband as the number-one donor to charity of any celebrity, in 2010.
-Gertz serves as a board director for the Melanoma Research Alliance, the largest nonprofit funder of melanoma research.
+The Giving Back Fund named Gertz and Ressler as the top celebrity charitable donors in 2010.
+Gertz serves as a board member of the Melanoma Research Alliance, the largest nonprofit funder of melanoma research.

+Personal life

+Gertz married Tony Ressler in 1989.
+Gertz and Ressler have a daughter and three sons.